zhenkewu/baker/README.md

 4. Fire up `R`, run `R` command `install.pacakges("rjags")`

-5. Run `R` command `library(rjags)` in R console; If the installations are successfull, you’ll see some notes like this:
+5. Run `R` command `library(rjags)` in R console; If the installations are successful, you’ll see some notes like this:

     ``` r
     >library(rjags)